johan162/office-seating-optimizer/README.md

 ## Getting started

+> [!NOTE]
+> This will need a valid Gemini API way to work.
+> Please create a `.env.local` file with one line:
+> `GEMINI_API_KEY=YOUR_API_KEY`
+> Where you replace `YOUR_API_KEY` with your actual API key.
+> Google offers free tier API keys that is ggod enough so it will work in this context.
+> A paid subscription will get the answer faster and with much less risk of the server being
+> overloaded.

 This is implemented as a React application using Node.js.
 To get started on a local do the following:

 `$ npm install`